Justo Noguera Pietri

 Justo Noguera Pietri (born 15 March 1961) is a Venezuelan politician who served as the governor of Bolívar.
-He was appointed as state governor by the National Electoral Council and served from October 2017 to November 2021.
+He was proclaimed as state governor by the National Electoral Council following the 2017 Venezuelan regional elections and served from October 2017 to November 2021.

 Early life and education

 Justo José Noguera Pietri was born on 15 March 1961, in Portuguesa.
 He graduated from the Officer Training School of the National Guard in 1984.